mjangoc/prog-lang-final/README.md

 ## How to Run

-Make sure you have Python installed.
+Uh, make sure you have Python installed.

-python interpreter.py your_program.txt

 ## Language Overview